Yagogon/PrimaveraHexa/poem.md

-Roses are red,
+Roses are red pills,

-Violets are blue.
+blue pills are blue.

 All of my base